CCrocilla/quiz-for-fun/README.md

 ---
 ## **Testing**
-The testing phases have been carried out using the **W3C CSS Validator** and **W3C Markup Validator** in all pages.
+The testing phases have been carried out using the **W3C Javascript Validator**, **W3C CSS Validator** and **W3C Markup Validator**(in all pages).
 No errors have been identified from the Validators as can be seen in the screenshot below:

 - **JavaScript**